 Most GSLIS courses are offered in online or blended format.
-Face-to-face sessions, where applicable, are held on URI’s Kingston or Providence campus, at Worcester State University in Massachusetts, or at the University of New Hampshire.
+Face-to-face sessions, where applicable, are held on URI’s Kingston campus.

 The program for the Master of Library and Information Studies degree requires 36 credits, 21 in required core courses, and 15 in electives, six of which may be taken in courses outside library science when relevant to the student’s specialization; one course with a major paper requiring significant independent research; and a written comprehensive examination.
 MLIS specializations include academic, public, and special librarianship, and school library media specialist.
 The MLIS degree is fully accredited by the American Library Association (ALA).
 The school library media certification program is also accredited by the National Council for Accreditation of Teacher Education (NCATE), with national recognition by the American Association of School Librarians (AASL), and approved by the Rhode Island Department of Education (RIDE).